 Apart from a pay rise, allow your nurses to grow professionally.
 Encourage your nurses to opt for online learning modules and refresher courses, earn an important nursing certification and attend workshops and conferences.

 Allowing employees to grow professionally makes them feel that their employer’s interested in the development and success of their employees and also improves patient care.
-And this helps them to work longer for your organization and improve the nurse retention rates.
+And this helps them to work longer for your organization and improving nurse retention.

 Appreciation motivates employees to go the extra mile.
 The best way to retain your nurses is to appreciate their each and every milestone.